PrabavathybRamasamy/microsoft-ai-trainer-architect/README.md

 # 🚀 Hiring: Trainer Cum Architect (AI & Automation)

-We are looking for an experienced Architect who can design, build, and guide enterprise-level AI and automation solutions.
+Looking for an Architect with expertise in Microsoft Copilot, Power Platform, and Microsoft Azure AI.

+If you enjoy training others on the skills you’ve mastered, this could be the right opportunity for you.
+Experience in Agentic AI is a strong advantage.

 ## 🧠 What You’ll Do
 - Design and deliver enterprise AI solutions